psarkozy/comp-genomics-class/data/README.md

 you email me, please be as specific as possible about what sequences you're looking for and why.

-Also, please share anything new you learn with your classmates via Piazza.

 Reference genomes
 -----------------